pmanacas/2048-for-J2ME-128x160/README.md

 # How to install
 (you need an old java enabled phone):
  - Download 2048.jar file from the releases page
- - Copy the 2048.jar to your phone via usb cable
+ - Copy the 2048.jar to your phone via usb cable (or some other means)
  - on your phone's file manager navigate to the 2048.jar file and launch it